What is Zostavax?

 Napoli Shkolnik PLLC is evaluating claims for a Zostavax Shingles Vaccine lawsuit.
 In 2006, the FDA approved Zostavax as a vaccine prescription to prevent Shingles for individuals over 50.
 Studies have now shown that Zostavax can cause a person vaccinated with the drug to get Shingles.

-If you have been diagnosed with the Shingles virus after taking Zostavax, we strongly encourage you to contact Napoli Shkolnik PLLC for a free, confidential consultation.
+If you have been diagnosed with the Shingles virus after taking Zostavax, we strongly encourage you to contact the experienced pharmaceutical litigation attorneys at Napoli Shkolnik PLLC for a free, confidential consultation.